Telfer/Motion_Capture_Equipment/README.md

 Mesh files: HeelPlate.stl, MarkerPlate.stl

 Two-part marker plate designed to allow a shoe with a heel window cut in it to be taken on and off during a motion capture study (for example on different types of foot orthoses).
 Instructions on use in the pdf.
-Used in [Dose response effects of FO paper](https://pubmed.ncbi.nlm.nih.gov/23631857/) and a few other papers.
+Used in [Dose response effects of FOs](https://pubmed.ncbi.nlm.nih.gov/23631857/) and a few other papers.